usenode/usenode.github.com/README.md

     make ghpages

-The `Makefile` will run the site, generate the markup into `.html` files and finally push into the `gh-pages` branch of this project.
+The `Makefile` will run the site, generate the markup into `.html` files and finally push into this project.